Skip to main content

 In personal injury litigation, expert testimony often makes or breaks a case.
 Medical professionals frequently serve as expert witnesses, but questions arise about whether a physician can offer opinions outside their area of specialization.
 New York courts have established clear guidelines about when such testimony is permissible and what foundation must be laid to ensure the opinion carries probative value.

-The Second Department’s recent decision in DiLorenzo v Zaso provides important clarification on this issue, building upon established precedent regarding expert testimony requirements.
+The Second Department’s decision in DiLorenzo v Zaso provides important clarification on this issue, building upon established precedent regarding expert testimony requirements.
 This ruling has significant implications for both plaintiffs and defendants in medical malpractice and personal injury cases, particularly when dealing with complex medical issues that may span multiple specialties.

 Understanding these requirements is crucial for attorneys preparing expert witnesses, as failing to establish proper foundation can result in exclusion of critical testimony or render an expert’s opinion worthless in the eyes of the court.